Only be strong and very courageous.

 To sow in hope will be to reap in joy; therefore, dear reader, "be strong and very courageous."

-As a thank-you from us for your gift, we'll send along this month's resource: Living Life Backward: How Ecclesiastes Teaches Us to Live in Light of the End
+As a thank-you from us for your gift, we'll send along this month's resource: Read This First: A Simple Guide to Getting the Most from the Bible

 Click here to learn more about Truth For Life